-Two of the four quantitative indicators and targets assessed in this report (see Table 2) directly track the progress toward decarbonizing building operations energy and carbon intensity of building operations.
-We set two supporting targets to capture progress made in accelerating action, including the deep retrofitting rate of existing buildings and construction of new buildings that are zero-carbon in operation, which will be required to achieve the other two targets.
+Two of the four14 indicators and targets assessed in this report (Table 2) directly track progress toward decarbonizing building operations-energy intensity and carbon intensity of building operations.
+We set another two supporting targets to capture progress made in accelerating action, including the deep retrofitting rate of existing buildings and construction of new buildings that are zero-carbon in operation, which will be required to achieve these targets for energy intensity and carbon intensity.